romainfrancois/tidyweb/README.md

 install.packages("tidyverse")
 ```

 Load the **core** tidyverse packages: ggplot2, tibble, tidyr, [readr](http://readr.tidyverse.org), purrr, and dplyr.
-These are the packages you are likely to use in almost every analyis.
+These are the packages you are likely to use in almost every analysis.

 ``` r
 library(tidyverse)